General program information

 Where do I find Watertown Electricity Choice on my Eversource bill?

-Watertown Electricity Choice appears on your Eversource electricity bill in two ways:
+Watertown Electricity Choice appears on your Eversource electric bill in two ways:

-- On the first page of your electricity bill, you will see Watertown Electricity Choice listed as your electricity supplier instead of Eversource’s Basic Service.
+1. On the first page of your electric bill, you will see Direct Energy – Watertown Elec Choice listed as your electricity supplier through December 2026.

-- The price that Eversource uses to calculate your supply charges on the second page of your will be a Watertown price instead of their own Basic Service price.
+2. The price that Eversource uses to calculate your Supply charge on the second page of your electric bill will be a Watertown price instead of their own Basic Service price.

 Additionally, the amount of renewable energy purchased on your behalf may change, depending on which program option you choose.